tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 As predicted, Parker proved to be too difficult for HEROIC to work with long term and he was off the team one month after winning Wallachia.
 Shortly thereafter, Puppey actually took him on Secret.
 He's no longer on Secret either.

-As for the rest of the team, Yuma was Parker's replacement and Wisper also exited OG contract jail in January to replace Davai Lama.
+Yuma was Parker's replacement and Wisper also exited OG contract jail in January to replace Davai Lama.

 **What would success look like?** I'll end on a serious note.
 If HEROIC can make it past the Road through Swiss elimination, that'd be a pretty big success.